RussellSnyder/lesson-type-hints/chapters/how_typing_helps_developer.md

 How could we have caught this error?

-## Error Detected: ID as Integer
+## Creating Custom Types

-To catch the previous runtime error before running the code, we could have used type hinting!
+To catch the previous runtime error before running the code, we can create our own type!

-Let's create aa class type `User` using `TypedDict` from the built-in `typing` package:
+Let's create a type `User` using `TypedDict` from the built-in `typing` package:

 ```py
 from typing import TypedDict